What? Our Curriculum Process

 We came up with a range of hard and soft skills and range of attitudes and experiences and then we tried to encapsulate them into a clear set of our most important core goals and values.

 - Every Child Literate and Numerate

 There are lots of things you could do, lots of things you should do, certain things you must do.

 This is how we built our learning across school.
 Is it perfect?
 No. Is it working well?
-We think so and we think we are helping our learners succeed in a future none of us yet can see but we do know they will need to be literate, numerate, engaged and adaptable learners applying wide skills in a wide range of contexts.
+We are mindful that we must prepare our learners to succeed in a future none of us yet can see but we do know they will need to be literate, numerate, engaged and adaptable learners applying wide skills in a wide range of contexts.